 All records and books of account must be held inside Senegal.
-The records must be kept for a period of 10 years.
-The retention of records in electronic or scanned formats is not allowed.
+The records must be kept for a period of ten years.
+The retention of records in electronic or scanned formats is allowed, provided certain conditions are met.

 VAT on bad debts is recoverable.
 A claim must be made to the tax administration.